Joy Bangla

-Joy Bangla or Jai Bangla (জয় বাংলা /bn/), is a slogan and was a war cry used in Bangladesh and in the Indian state of West Bengal to indicate nationalism towards the geopolitical, cultural and historical region of Bengal and Bangamata (also known as Bangla Maa or Mother Bengal).
+Joy Bangla (জয় বাংলা /bn/), is a slogan and was a war cry used in Bangladesh and in the Indian state of West Bengal to indicate nationalism towards the geopolitical, cultural and historical region of Bengal and Bangamata (also known as Bangla Maa or Mother Bengal).
 It translates roughly to "Victory to Bengal" or "Hail Bengal".

 History

-Purnachandra Das,British Indian schoolteacher and revolutionary from Madaripur, Bengal Presidency (now Bangladesh) was imprisoned in the Berhampur Jail for his involvement in the Indian independence movement.
+Purnachandra Das, British Indian school teacher and revolutionary from Madaripur, Bengal Presidency (now Bangladesh) was imprisoned in the Berhampur Jail for his involvement in the Indian independence movement.
 Bengali poet Kazi Nazrul Islam composed the poem "Purna-Abhinandan" from the book of poems Bhangar Gaan at the request of Kalipada Roychowdhury on the occasion of the release of Purnachandra Das from prison.
 Kazi Nazrul Islam first used the term "Joy Bangla" in this poem.
 The name of the slogan Joy Bangla comes from this poem named "Pūrṇa Abhinandan" (1922) by Kazi Nazrul Islam.
 The middle two lines of the fifth stanza are as follows: